saaditory/livedata-cpp/README.md

 LiveData is an observable data holder class written in C++.
 The data inside a LiveData instance can be observed anytime for new changes.
 It provides a function callback when the data inside the LiveData changes.

-This library is similar to Android's LiveData implementation.
+This library is similar to [Android's LiveData](https://developer.android.com/topic/libraries/architecture/livedata) concept.

 ## Supported Data Types:
 Supported data types include `int`, `char`, `bool`, `float`, `double` and `string`.